-But wait…my daughter at one time had red hair, blue hair, and green hair and she is straight.
+But wait…I’ve had friends at one time or another that had red hair, blue hair, and green hair and they are straight.
 In fact, lots of straight people that I know have had different color hair.
 So I guess that isn’t a clue into the gay lifestyle.

 So scrap the second part of the Gay Lifestyle…different color hair isn’t part of it.

 Let’s see.
 Each day my son wakes up, goes to school, comes home, does some homework and then goes to work.
 But sometimes he wakes up and goes to work, comes home, does some homework and then goes to school.
 Some days he doesn’t go to school or work, but that’s rare.
 But that can’t be part of the gay lifestyle either because I know lots of straight people who do the same thing.